Moy-Moi/CodingTest_0519/README.md

    2. q Task1_feedGenerators/feed2_generator.q -p 4002
    3. q Task1_feedGenerators/feed3_generator.q -p 4003

-## Current quetions:
-1. market name and instrument type?
+3. In the RTS process, the average price by account group is saved as avgPrice and the rolling average is saved as rollingAvgPrice.
+5. There is no automatic shutdown and start up for the current process.
+It would need to be manually started at AM.

 ## Overview of Assumptions Made

 1. The feeds are q processes.
-2. Assuming that each feed will be sent from different servers (over different ports), different files were created for randomly generating each feed.The tickerplant in on port 5000.
+2. Assuming that each feed will be sent from different servers (over different ports), different files were created for randomly generating each feed.The instrument Pricer in on port 5000.
 Feed 1,2, &3 are on ports 4001,4002, & 4003 respectively.
+The RTS runs on port 5001.
 3. Every Morning feed 3 will create a new mapping of clientName, billing Currency, and accountGroup for every account ref.
 This mapping will be sent to feed 2 and 3, which will create instrument data for the day, based on these values.
 Feeds 1 & 2, will then send instrument data to the Instrument Pricer.
-3. Assumptions about variables & additional contents:
+4. Assumptions about variables & additional contents:
    1. Notional prinicpal will between an million and a billion of a curreny.
    2. Becuase Feed 1 deals in EUROs it will run on an ACT/365 (max P=Y=365).
 While Feed 2 uses the GPB and will run on ACT/360 (max P=365; Y=360).
    3. UniqueId is a combination of the Feed ID (F1 or F2), accountRef, and datetime.
    4. batchId is a combination of "B" (standing for batch), Feed ID (F1 or F2), and the date/time
-   5. Market Name is the name of the cities associated Stock Exchange.
+   5. marketName is the name of the cities associated Stock Exchange.
    6. In feed 3, the client name & billing currency associated with each account ref will change daily.
-6. Feed 1 will send updates to the TP every hour, and create an instrument every 15 mins.
+5. Feed 1 will send updates to the TP every hour, and create an instrument every 15 mins.
 Feed 2 sends updates to the TP every 15 mins, and creates an instrument every 3 mins.
 Feed 3 sends updates once a day.
 Feeds do not save any data after sending to TP.
+6. The converion rates to USD are static values defined in exchRate on the RTS process.

 ## File Structure